 - (a) Proposing a class justification.
 If you determine that the facts supporting other than full and open competition would be present in other GSA contracting activities, you should propose a class justification.
 Recommend through appropriate channels that the Senior Procurement Executive approve a class justification for all GSA contracting activities.
 This does not apply to justifications based on the authority of 41 U.S.C.
 253(c)(7), which does not permit class justifications. - (b) Justifications based on 41 U.S.C.253(c)(7).
 For a justification based on the authority of 41 U.S.C.
-253(c)(7) (see FAR 6.302-7), submit the justification for the Administrator's approval through the Senior Procurement Executive. - (c) Justifications for contract actions subject to the Agreement on Government Procurement.
-When you acquire eligible products without full and open competition using the authority in FAR 6.302-3(a)(2)(i) or 6.302-7, furnish a copy of the approved justification to the Senior Procurement Executive.
-The Senior Procurement Executive will transmit the justification to the U.S. Trade Representative.
+253(c)(7) (see FAR 6.302-7), submit the justification for the Administrator's approval through the SPE. - (c) Justifications for contract actions subject to the Agreement on Government Procurement.
+When you acquire eligible products without full and open competition using the authority in FAR 6.302-3(a)(2)(i) or 6.302-7, furnish a copy of the approved justification to the SPE at spe.request@gsa.gov.
+The SPE will transmit the justification to the U.S. Trade Representative. - (d) Approval for Justifications.
+The contracting officer shall obtain approval for justifications for other than full and open competition as required by the approval thresholds in paragraph (e) - (1) Contracting Activity Advocate for Competition approval is required for all justifications for other than full and open competition over \$750K. - (2) The contracting officer shall obtain approvals as required by the Service prior to the SPE, as applicable. - (e) Approval Thresholds.
+The following are the minimum approval requirements for justifications.
+The HCA may further limit approval authority for designated officials or impose lower thresholds.
+Thresholds include all options.